infimalabs/space/A15/README.md

 ### Example Replication Commands

-The primary figures presented in this manuscript can be regenerated using the `A15.py` script and the corresponding configuration files (typically named `fig-`*`name`*`.png.txt`) provided in the supplementary materials repository
+The primary figures presented in this document can be regenerated using the `A15.py` script and the corresponding configuration files (typically named `fig-`*`name`*`.png.txt`) provided in the supplementary materials repository
 (<a href="#subsec-replication" data-reference-type="ref+Label"
-data-reference="subsec-replication">6.1</a>).
+data-reference="subsec-replication">7.1</a>).
 Ensure the script and configuration files are accessible in the execution environment.
 Use the `-i` (or `-pop`) option for interactive viewing (requires a graphical display environment):